Where can I find examples of department-approved citation style?

 How can I declare my major or minor in history?

-Please make an appointment to see Dr. Thomas Baker, chair of the History Department, in his office at 321A Satterlee.
-He will assess your transcript, help you develop a plan of study in the major or minor, assign you an advisor, and answer, to the best of his ability, any outstanding questions relating to the study of history.
-Students in the School of Education with an interest in completing a degree with a social studies orientation are also asked to visit Dr. Baker's office.You can reach him by phone at 315-267-2078 or by e-mail at firstname.lastname@example.org.
+Please make an appointment to see Dr. Shiho Imai, chair of the History Department, in her office at 321A Satterlee.
+She will assess your transcript, help you develop a plan of study in the major or minor, assign you an advisor, and answer, to the best of her ability, any outstanding questions relating to the study of history.
+Students in the School of Education with an interest in completing a degree with a social studies orientation are also asked to visit Dr. Imai's office.You can reach her by phone at (315) 267-2876 or by email at firstname.lastname@example.org.